fortes/metalsmith-template-content/README.md

 # Deprecated!
 Do not use!

 [metalsmith-in-place](https://github.com/superwolff/metalsmith-in-place) is a superset of this plugin and should be used instead.

+[metalsmith-jstransformer](https://github.com/RobLoach/metalsmith-jstransformer) is also a superset, and it is what I currently use instead.

 # metalsmith-template-content